-Our Board met four times and acted by unanimous written consent six times during our fiscal year ended March 31, 2017.
+Our Board met six times and acted by unanimous written consent three times during our fiscal year ended March 31, 2018.
 Our Audit Committee met four times.
-Our Compensation Committee requested action by the entire Board for grants of various equity securities and for amendments of certain executive employment agreements.
+Our Compensation Committee requested action by the entire Board twice and acted by unanimous written consent three times with respect to grants of various equity securities and executive compensation matters.
 Our Corporate Governance and Nominating Committee requested action by the entire Board with respect to resolutions to be presented to our stockholders at the annual meeting of stockholders and Board committee assignments.
-With the exception of Dr. Underdown, who was unable to attend one Board meeting due to international travel, each director serving during Fiscal 2017 attended all of the meetings of the Board and the committees of the Board upon which such director served that were held during the term of his service.
+With the exception of Dr. Underdown, who was unable to attend one Board meeting due to international travel, each director serving during Fiscal 2018 attended all of the meetings of the Board and the committees of the Board upon which such director served that were held during the term of his service.

-We do not have a formal policy regarding attendance by members of the Board at our Annual Meeting of Stockholders, but directors are encouraged to attend.
-With the exception of Dr. Underdown, each of our directors attended our 2016 Annual Meeting of Stockholders in person.
+We do not have a formal policy regarding attendance by members of the Board at our annual meetings of stockholders, but directors are encouraged to attend.
+With the exception of Dr. Underdown, who was unavailable due to international travel, each of our directors attended our 2017 Annual Meeting of Stockholders in person.